Fithos/tgp/README.md

 This script filters out all context switches and all CPU measurements whose timestamp falls within GC cycles, resulting in only 7 (out of 22) and 5 (out of 24) entries in the filtered CS and CPU trace, respectively.

-**Note:** more details on the script and its parameters can be found in post-processing/gc-filtering.py, in the documentation section.
-Alternatively, run `./gc-filtering.py -h`.
+**Note:** more details on the script and its parameters can be obtained by running `./gc-filtering.py -h`.

 ### Characterization